 We have incurred losses from operations since our inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
-We may never achieve or sustain profitability.
+We may never achieve or sustain profitability.\

 We are a clinical stage company with limited operating history.
-All of our product candidates, including our most advanced product candidate, TRC105, will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
-We have incurred losses from operations in each year since our inception, including net losses of \$27.0 million and \$24.4 million for the years ended December 31, 2016 and 2015, respectively.
-At June 30, 2017, we had an accumulated deficit of \$99.3 million.
+All of the product candidates we are developing will require substantial additional development time and resources before we or our partners would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
+We have incurred losses from operations in each year since our inception, including net losses of \$35.0 million and \$19.1 million for the years ended December 31, 2018 and 2017, respectively.
+At March 31, 2019, we had an accumulated deficit of \$146.9 million.

-We expect to continue to incur substantial and increased expenses as we expand our development activities and advance our clinical programs, particularly with respect to our planned clinical development and manufacturing activities for TRC105.

-To become and remain profitable, we or our partners must succeed in developing our product candidates, obtaining regulatory approval for them, and manufacturing, marketing and selling those products for which we or our partners may obtain regulatory approval.
+We expect to continue to incur substantial expenses as we expand our development activities and advance our clinical programs.
+To become and remain profitable, we or our partners must succeed in developing product candidates, obtaining regulatory approval for them, and manufacturing, marketing and selling those products for which we or our partners may obtain regulatory approval.
 We or they may not succeed in these activities, and we may never generate revenue from product sales that is significant enough to achieve profitability.
 Because of the numerous risks and uncertainties associated with pharmaceutical and biological product development, we are unable to predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
-In addition, our expenses could increase if we are required by the U.S. Food and Drug Administration, or FDA, or comparable foreign regulatory authorities to perform studies or trials in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of any of our product candidates.
+In addition, our expenses could increase if we are required by the U.S. Food and Drug Administration, or FDA, or comparable foreign regulatory authorities to perform studies or trials in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of any product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to become or remain profitable would depress our market value and could impair our ability to raise capital, expand our business, develop other product candidates or continue our operations.

 We will require substantial additional financing to achieve our goals, and failure to obtain additional financing when needed could force us to delay, limit, reduce or terminate our drug development efforts.
-There is substantial doubt as to our ability to continue as a going concern.
+There is substantial doubt as to our ability to continue as a going concern.\

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our clinical programs, including our planned and future clinical trials of TRC105 and TRC253, and conduct manufacturing activities for TRC105.
+We expect our current level of research and development expenses to decrease with the termination of further enrollment in company sponsored trials of TRC105.